 The Company places its cash and cash equivalents in investments held by highly rated financial institutions in accordance with its investment policy designed to protect the principal investment.
-At December 31, 2019, the Company had \$13.7 million in cash and money market accounts (2018- \$22.8 million).
+At December 31, 2020, the Company had \$30.3 million in cash and money market accounts (2019- \$13.7 million).
 Money market investments typically have minimal risks.
-The Company has not experienced any loss or write-down of its money market investments.
+While the Company has not experienced any loss or write-down of its money market investments, the amounts it holds in money market accounts are substantially above the \$250,000 amount insured by the FDIC and may lose value.